brunosan/cv/index.md

  >Director of Science and Technology.

 >Gain is private sector led non-profit focused on resiliance to climate change.
-My main responsability was to develop a global model, at country level, to measure Vulnerability to Climate Change and Readiness to succesfully implement Adaptation projects.
+My main responsability was to develop a global framework, at the country level, to measure Vulnerability to Climate Change and Readiness to succesfully implement Adaptation projects.
-Responsible for Data Analysis, Visualization, coordination of the global consultation process, Documentation and communication strategy: [index.gain.org](http://gain.index.org)
+Responsible for Data Analysis, Visualization, coordination of the global consultation process, Website implementation, documentation and communication strategy: [index.gain.org](http://gain.index.org)

 **The National Academies on Science, Engineering and Medicine, Washington, D.C.** (2010)
 > Science and Technology Policy Fellow.